I Can Get It for You Wholesale (film): Production

-The protagonist of Weidman's novel had been an ambitious businessman, but his gender was changed to accommodate Twentieth Century Fox contract player Susan Hayward.
-She and co-star Dan Dailey reprised their film roles for a Lux Radio Theatre broadcast on March 31, 1952.
+The protagonist of Weidman's novel had been an ambitious businessman, but his gender was changed to accommodate Twentieth Century-Fox contract player Susan Hayward.

-Shortly after the film was released, screenwriter Abraham Polonsky was called to testify before the House Un-American Activities Committee.
-Although he refused to deny or confirm affiliation with the Communist Party, he found himself blacklisted.
-He continued to write under pseudonyms, but it was not until Madigan in 1968 that he received screen credit under his own name.
+Release

 The film was released in the United Kingdom as This Is My Affair.
-When it was broadcast on American television in 1962, its title was changed to Only the Best to avoid confusion with the stage musical based on Weidman's novel that was running on Broadway at the time.
+When it was broadcast on American television in 1962, the film's title was changed to Only the Best to avoid confusion with the stage musical based on Weidman's novel that was running on Broadway at the time.